 Praise God for blessing this unique church and for bringing together a dedicated and talented team of staff and volunteers to help it grow.
 We love being part of Horizon, and we hope you do too.

 Where was Horizon located before today's beautiful campus?

 The home of one of the plant team members was the location for the first meetings and services, including Student Ministry.
 Horizon is grateful to the many families who have continued this important Horizon Biblical tradition by blessing people through the use of their homes for Horizon meetings and events.

 On January 31st 2000, Indian Hill High School Auditorium became the Sunday morning temporary home for Horizon with Student Ministries relocating there in various classrooms later that summer.
 After years of quiet preparation, training and prayer, Horizon opened our doors to the community on April 15, 2001 at the Cincinnati Country Day High School Auditorium, Horizon’s third temporary home.
 Thank you to both Indian Hill and Country Day School for their wonderful support during our important formative years.

 From the beginning, we were deliberate, hopeful and prayerful about what God was building at Horizon.
 And so over many years, we tied down various available properties until it was made abundantly clear that the breathtaking plot of parkland on 3950 Newtown Road was our permanent home.
 Upon completion of our beautiful God-honoring facility on January 9, 2011, we opened the doors of the beautiful building where God will take Horizon into its third decade.

 What time are Horizon's services?

-Horizon holds two identical Equipping Services every Saturday afternoon at 4:30 p.m. and Sunday morning at 8:50 a.m. and two identical Exploring Services at 10 a.m. and 11:10 a.m.
+Horizon holds two identical Equipping Services every Sunday morning at 8:30 a.m. and 9:45 a.m. and an Exploring Service at 11 a.m.
 Horizon does not hold services the last weekend in December.

 Click here to view descriptions of the Equipping and Exploring services.